Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Numerical Results

-Fig. \ref{rank_beamforming_M10} shows the optimal beamforming designs with the first $M=20$ targets (whose PDFs are shown in the solid curves in Fig. \ref{PDF_base}) and $K=2$ users.
+Fig. \ref{rank_beamforming_M10} shows the optimal beamforming designs with the first $M=20$ targets and $K=2$ users.
 By comparing it with Fig. \ref{rank_beamforming_base}, it is observed that the number of dedicated sensing beams becomes smaller as the number of targets becomes smaller, as fewer angles need to be covered.
 It can be observed from the radiated power pattern that with fewer targets to consider, there is more flexibility in the beamforming design, which enables power saving over an enlarged range of angles.
 Fig. \ref{rank_beamforming_user1} shows the optimal beamforming designs with $M=30$ targets and $K=1$ user (user 1).
-Compared with Fig. \ref{rank_beamforming_base}, it is observed that the reduction in the number of users allows for an increased number of dedicated sensing beams, as it becomes easier to control the interference generated by sensing to communication.
+Compared with Fig. \ref{rank_beamforming_base}, it is observed that the reduction in the number of users allows for an increased number of dedicated sensing beams, as it becomes easier to control the interference generated by sensing to communication. \looseness=-1